 Ford may terminate or not renew its purchase obligations relating to a given component (each, a "Purchase Order") in accordance with the terms of such Purchase Order, on account of "excusable delay" (as defined in the agreement), program cancellation, for good cause or for other good business reasons.
 If a Purchase Order is terminated or not renewed for good cause, there is no adjustment to the productivity price down percentages.
 If during the term of any Purchase Order, Ford elects to terminate or not renew a Purchase Order for other good business reasons, then Ford will compensate Visteon based on lost profits due to the discontinued sourcing of such components, as calculated in accordance with terms of the agreement.
-If during the term of any Purchase Order, Ford elects to terminate or not renew a Purchase or the terms of the applicable Purchase Order will govern the right to notification, remediation and compensation, if any.
+If during the term of any Purchase Order, Ford elects to terminate or not renew a Purchase Order because of program cancellation or excusable delay, then the terms of the applicable Purchase Order will govern the right to notification, remediation and compensation, if any.